Create your car application

 donkey createcar --template=cv_control --path ~/mycar

 mycar is not a special name; you can name your car folder anything you want.
+See the createcar documentation for more details.

 Configure Options